WarlightProgramming/cslbot/COMMANDS.md

 you want those automatically-created sides to have as much variance in skill as possible- i.e., you want to group higher-skilled teams with lower-skilled teams instead of having roughly uniform skill within a side grouping.

 ___

+#### MAINTAIN RATING TOTAL

+Whether to adjust ratings to maintain a consistent sum.

+*Possible Args*: "TRUE", "FALSE"

+*Default*: False

+This command is unavailable if you're using win rates or win counts as your league's rating system.

+When players enter a league and play games in it, they make an impact on other players' ratings- generally decreasing them in wins and increasing them in losses.
+However, when those players leave, they don't take those changes back- so every time your league loses a player, unless their rating was precisely equal to your default, your league has "gained" or "lost" some points based on how below or above average they were.
+Setting this to True will regularly adjust *everyone*'s rating (even if they're inactive) to make sure that the sum of all active players' ratings (i.e., the total rating points in your system) remains the same at all times.
+This keeps your mean rating from drifting as your league progresses.

+For multi-part ratings (e.g., Glicko or TrueSkill ratings), this only affects the actual rating itself- not the rating deviation.

+This is also useful if you change your league's default rating and want to adjust existing ratings to match that.

+___

+#### INACTIVITY PENALTY

+Number of rating points to subtract from each formerly-active team every day.

+*Sample Args*: "0", "10", "20"

+*Default*: 0 (no penalty)

+For every day of inactivity, each formerly active team (i.e., any team that was once playing games in your league but is no longer participating) will lose this amount of points.
+If you want teams to not be penalized if their rating is at or below a certain value, you can set the [**PENALTY FLOOR**](#penalty-floor) to that value.
+Teams that were forcibly removed (e.g., due to a ban, prereqs, or culling in an elimination ladder) will still be subject to this penalty.
+Note, though, that teams that were culled in an elimination ladder will be restored to the ladder default rating if you've enabled restoration to the ladder.

+For multi-part ratings (e.g., Glicko or TrueSkill ratings), this only affects the actual rating itself- not the rating deviation.

+In general, using this setting in conjunction with an elimination ladder or another scenario where players above your penalty floor are frequently forcibly removed from the league is strongly advised against.

+___

+#### PENALTY FLOOR

+The rating at which a formerly-active team can no longer be penalized.

+*Sample Args*: "1200", "1500", "2000"

+*Default*: (no floor)

+If you've enabled an [**INACTIVITY PENALTY**](#inactivity-penalty), you might want to set this to a specific value if you want to prevent formerly-active teams from being penalized incredibly harshly and watching their ratings slowly trudge towards negative infinity.

+___

+#### RETENTION RANGE

+Number of days after which games are considered expired (with regard to rating calculation).

+*Sample Args*: "10", "200", "500"

+*Default*: (no expiry)

+If you set this to a value of X, only games that were finished in the past X days (at the time of each iteration) will be used to calculate player ratings.
+Expiry not only keeps players from having potentially-not-representative games from their early career in your league considered as part of their ratings but also mitigates the drift of your league's mean rating away from the default rating of the league.
+At each iteration of the league, ratings will be calculated from scratch starting from the very first un-expired game, so this will slow down your league considerably.
+If you set a retention range, it's recommended to keep the value low enough that on average your league does not have too many unexpired games (>1000) at any given point.

+___